DiegoVega87/DiegoVega87/README.md

 Graduate Software Developer
 -------------------------

-Even though I have dedicated a significant part of my life to the Telecommunication Industry, my vocation has always been to code and solve problems through Java programming.
-I recently acquired my BS Degree in Computer Science.
-I am eager to learn and develop professionally.
+With my vast expertise in telecommunications coupled with my unwavering ardor for coding and utilizing Java programming to tackle intricate issues, I have earned my Bachelor's degree in Computer Science and am enthusiastically seeking growth opportunities to further advance in my field.

 * 🌍  I'm based in Almeria, Spain
 * ✉️  You can contact me at [diegovega@me.com](mailto:diegovega@me.com)